Table of Contents

 Is Turbo Boost Unlock possible on this board?

-Yes, you can perform the unlock yourself using S3TurboTool by following our guide, or wait for the appearance of a ready-made BIOS with unlock.
+Yes, you can perform the unlock yourself using S3TurboTool by following our guide, or wait for a pre-modded BIOS to become available.

 Where can I find drivers for this board?